Refer a friend and enjoy £10 off your next session!

 Feline Physiotherapy

-While often less common than their equine or canine counterparts, physiotherapy services for felines are becoming increasingly recognized for their value in managing pain, improving mobility, and enhancing the quality of life for domestic cats.
-Feline physiotherapy focuses on using physical techniques and therapeutic exercises to address musculoskeletal and neurological issues in cats.
+While often less common than their equine or canine counterparts, pet physiotherapy services for felines are becoming increasingly recognized for their value in managing pain, improving mobility, and enhancing the quality of life for domestic cats.
+Feline physiotherapy focuses on using physical techniques and therapeutic exercises to address musculoskeletal and neurological issues in cats, making it an essential aspect of cat rehabilitation.

 Common Conditions Treated